 3. Apply To a Professional Body & Pass Certification Exams

 As soon as you are in the senior year of your undergraduate degree, you can apply for membership in an professional actuarial body.
 You can then start your certification process by taking their courses and passing exams.

 Actuaries need a strong background in mathematics and general business.
 Usually, actuaries earn an undergraduate degree in math, statistics, or in a business-related field, such as finance, economics or business.

 - Capella University Bachelor of Science in Finance

 - Ashford University Bachelor of Arts in Finance

-- Grand Canyon University Bachelor of Science in Business Administration - Emphasis on Business Intelligence
+- Grand Canyon University Bachelor of Science in Business Administration / Business Intelligence

 - Utah State University Bachelor of Science in Economics

 - Mayville State University Bachelor of Science in Mathematics